Stage commander, in stage marshal and radio

 Jim has many talents, radio was his predominant role until he joined BMSC, now he commands and all other senior stage roles.

-Radio is a speciality but also Stage Commander roles
+Club secretary Radio is a specialty but also Stage Commander roles

 Lisa is Buccaneer radio control, she is also a stage commander, deputy SC and safety officer.
 Her stage set up is pretty awesome too.